nosial/OptsLib/README.md

 # OptsLib

-A very simple Options parser and command-line arguments handling library for PHP.
+A basic Options parser and command-line arguments handling a library for PHP.

 ## Table of Contents